martianfield/iceworm/README.md

 # Iceworm

-A lightweight object validation and patching library.
+A lightweight object validation and projection library.

 ## Quickstart